Tuesday's Scottish Gossip

 Real Sociedad have made an enquiry about Arsenal and Scotland defender Kieran Tierney, who has been linked with a return to former club Celtic.
 (Sun)

-Celtic are credited with an interest in Manchester City midfielder James McAtee.
-(Sun)
+Celtic are credited with an interest in Manchester City midfielder James McAtee, along with Brighton and Wolves.
+(Mail)

+Former Aberdeen midfielder Lewis Ferguson urges the Dons to seize a golden chance of reaching the Europa League group stage after being drawn to face Zalgiris Vilnius or BK Hacken in the play-off round.
+(Record)

 Former Rangers defender Nikola Katic urges Ibrox supporters not to panic following Saturday's opening-day Scottish Premiership defeat by Kilmarnock.
 (Football Scotland)